kkutten/Project1/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the **configuration files** and system **files**.
 - **What does Filebeat watch for?** Filebeat is used to watch for Log files or log events.
-- _TODO: What does Metricbeat record?_They record Metrics from on going services on the server
+- **What does Metricbeat record?** Metricbeat is used to recored Metrics from on going services on the server.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|